-Virtual You be the Judge is the Council's online program that lets you participate in various aspects of a sentencing hearing, receiving information from victims, offenders, prosecutors, defence lawyers and the judge.
+Virtual You Be the Judge is the Council's online program that lets you participate in various aspects of a sentencing hearing.

-Learn as you move through the experience about the factors involved in the sentencing process.
+Learn about the factors involved in the sentencing process as you move through the experience of hearing from victims, offenders, prosecutors, defence lawyers and the judge.
 Then you will be able to sentence each offender yourself and compare your sentence with that of the actual judge.

-Virtual You be the Judge includes four cases:
+Virtual You Be the Judge includes four cases:

 - Richard, convicted of culpable driving causing death